Vixxel/Vixxel/README.md

 ╔═══*.·:·.☽✧    ✦    ✧☾.·:·.*═══╗

-~ I'm @Vixxel, not a new user around here.
+~ I'm @Vexa, not a new user around here.

 ~ I enjoy learning about codes, scripting, and anything computer wise.
 I also love aviation and law.